-- HII.
+- I. ADMINISTRATIVE HILLSIDE CHAIR REVIEW.
+The applicant shall submit plans and documents based upon the scope of the improvement and as determined by the Town Manager or Designee and the Hillside Chair. - II.
 CONCEPT PLAN REVIEW MEETING.
 The applicant shall submit the following: - A. Notification Letters.
 At least three (3) weeks prior to the scheduled conceptual Hillside Building Committee meeting the applicant shall submit to the Town a neighbor notification letter complete with address labels, with appropriate postage, for all property owners within 500 feet of the perimeter of the subject property.
-This notification letter shall include the following information; a) type of proposed development (addition, remodel, new construction), b) the scheduled hearing date and time, c) that the letter is only as a courtesy notification and that their attendance at the meeting is not required. d) the purpose of the meeting, and e) the goals of the meeting. - B. Seven (7) copies of a preliminary site plan that includes, but is not limited to, the building footprint Footprint, driveway, swimming pool, and accessory use locations along with topographic information for the Lot. - C. A 3-dimensional representation of the general massing of all proposed structures (e.g. a mass model, a 3-D scaled rendering or a scaled computer generated model in relation to topography not a detail model). - D. A recent aerial photo of the site (less than 3-1 years old), with topography, lot lines, and the building footprint Footprint superimposed on it, and identification of significant Significant natural Natural features Features, as well as adjacent lots and structures within 100 feet of the perimeter of the subject property (minimum 24"X 36"), and the location of the driveway access in relation to the nearest roadway. - E. Preliminary calculations on land disturbance and cut and fill methods. - II.
+This notification letter shall include the following information; a) type of proposed development (addition, remodel, new construction), b) the scheduled hearing date and time, c) that the letter is only as a courtesy notification and that their attendance at the meeting is not required. d) the purpose of the meeting, and e) the goals of the meeting. - B. Seven (7) copies of a preliminary site plan that includes, but is not limited to, the building Footprint, driveway, swimming pool, and accessory use locations along with topographic information for the Lot. - C. A 3-dimensional representation of the general massing of all proposed structures (e.g. a mass model, a 3-D scaled rendering or a scaled computer generated model in relation to topography not a detail model). - D. A recent aerial photo of the site (less than 1 year old), with topography, lot lines, and the building Footprint superimposed on it, identification of Significant Natural Features, as well as adjacent lots and structures within 100 feet of the perimeter of the subject property (minimum 24"X 36"), and the location of the driveway access in relation to the nearest roadway. - E. Preliminary calculations on land disturbance and cut and fill methods. - II.
 FORMAL AND COMBINED HILLSIDE COMMITTEE REVIEW MEETING.
 All plans submitted to the Town for review shall be stamped and sealed by the appropriate registered or licensed professional (e.g. civil engineer, land surveyor, geologist, architect).
 All plans shall be reviewed by the Hillside Building Committee.
-In addition, once the plans have been approved by the Committee the applicant shall submit final plans, in accordance with the Hillside Building Committee's approved plans, to the Community Development Department for building permitsreview.
+In addition, once the plans have been approved by the Committee the applicant shall submit final plans, in accordance with the Hillside Building Committee's approved plans, to the Community Development Department for review.
 Plan review fees for each such submittal shall be paid at the time of the submittal of such plans in the amount specified in the Town of Paradise Valley fee schedule, as such may be amended from time to time.
 The following plans and material shall be required: - A. Notification Letters.
-At least three (3) weeks prior to the scheduled Formal Hillside Building Committee Meeting the applicant shall submit to the Town a neighbor notification letter complete with address labels, with appropriate postage, for all property owners within 1.500 feet of the perimeter of the subject property.
+At least three (3) weeks prior to the scheduled Formal Hillside Building Committee Meeting the applicant shall submit to the Town a neighbor notification letter complete with address labels, with appropriate postage, for all property owners within 1,500 feet of the perimeter of the subject property.
 This notification letter shall include the following information; a) type of proposed development (addition, remodel, new construction), b) the scheduled hearing date and time, c) that the letter is only as a courtesy notification and that their attendance at the meeting is not required, d) the purpose of the meeting, and e) the goals of the meeting.